 Gender.
 Amyloidosis is more common in men than women.

 Other diseases.
-As explained in the Overview, amyloidosis is sometimes associated with the presence of another disease.
-For instance, research indicates that 12% to 15% of people with multiple myeloma also develop AL amyloidosis.
+As explained in the Overview, amyloidosis is sometimes linked with another disease.
+For instance, research shows that 12% to 15% of people with multiple myeloma also develop AL amyloidosis.